Meberem/LibraryManager-wiki/Using-LibMan-CLI.md

-# Getting Started with LibMan CLI
+Here's a handy cheat sheet for getting started with LibMan CLI

 ## Get the LibMan global tool

+Before you can use LibMan from the CLI, you must first download and install the global tool via the dotnet CLI.

 `> dotnet tool install -g libman`